prasannasv/isha-carpool/README.md

 * renders json blobs over /api/ endpoints, html templated with closure, and static files, all from the same Sparkjava framework (I may eventually move the client app to a separate repo and framework),
 * deployed in Heroku with mLab's mongodb instance,
 * and mainly, uses AngularJs to deliver a single-page application.
+I also used [lombok](https://projectlombok.org/) to avoid all the getter / setter boilerplate.

 It took 3 days to develop the app to its current state where I can create, view and list trips.
 Long way to go.